 As mentioned above, MongoDB is an open-source database, i.e., it is free to use.
 There are many versions of MongoDB: the versions that are released before October 16, 2018, are published under the Affero General Public License (AGPL).
 After that, the latest versions are released under Server Side Public License (SSPL) v1; besides, all the patch fixes for prior versions are also published under SSPL.

 Interested in learning MongoDB?
-Enrol in our MongoDB Training now!
+Enroll in our MongoDB Training now!

 Versions of MongoDB